DarkGarik/vector-role/README.md

 Role Variables
 --------------

-"vector_version" variables is used:
+Variables is used:
-- vector_version
+- `vector_version`
   example
   `vector_version: "0.21.1"`
   if version is not specified, latest version will be installed